 The four-year program costs $22,000.
 Financial aid is available to qualifying schools.

 The time it takes to complete the self-assessment may vary.
 We recommend that members of the interdisciplinary team work together to complete the assessment.
 Most campuses are able to complete the assessment in less than two weeks.
-In addition, we have heard that the act of completing the assessment was a terrific learning experience for new and experienced staff alike.
+In addition, we have heard that the act of completing the assessment as a team is a terrific learning experience for new and experienced staff alike.

 Each College/University will assemble an interdisciplinary, campus-wide team to steer JED Campus at their institution.
 Given the breadth and depth of the assessment, no single individual will be able to answer all the questions.
 As such, the school’s JED Campus team group should all take responsibility for completion of the assessment.